CVS South Gloucestershire

 Who are we?

-You will be in the Heritage Team, which sits within our Routes Team and your manager will be The Senior Heritage Activities Co-ordinator.
+You will be in the Fundraising, Partnerships and Communications Team and your line manager will be our Partnership Director.

 Contract details